 Sareum offers its accelerated drug discovery capabilities on a fee basis to the pharmaceutical and biotechnology industries and has recently signed collaborative agreements with Inpharmatica Ltd. and Millennium Pharmaceuticals, Inc. Sareum also intends to license out any internally generated drug candidates at the Phase I or Phase II clinical trials stage.

 Sareum joined the Alternative Investment Market of the London Stock Exchange in October 2004.

 About Cancer Research Technology Limited.

 Cancer Research UK is Europe's leading cancer charity, dedicated to research into the causes, prevention and treatment of cancer.
-The charity supports the work of 3,000 scientists, doctors and nurses in over 80 academic centres across the UK, with an annual scientific spend of more than £213 million.
+The charity supports the work of 3,000 scientists, doctors and nurses in over 80 academic centers across the UK, with an annual scientific spend of more than £213 million.
 Further information about Cancer Research UK can be found at www.cancerresearchuk.org